Battalion 3-16 (Honduras)

-Intelligence Battalion 3–16 or Battallón 316 (various names: Group of 14 (1979–1981), Special Investigations Branch (DIES) (1982–1983), Intelligence Battalion 3–16 (from 1982 or 1984 to 1986), Intelligence and Counter-Intelligence Branch (since 1987)) was the name of a Honduran army unit responsible for carrying out political assassinations and torture of suspected political opponents of the government during the 1980s.
+Intelligence Battalion 3–16 or Battallón 316 (various names: Group of 14 (1979–1981), Special Investigations Branch (DIES) (1982–1983), Intelligence Battalion 3–16 (from 1982 or 1984 to 1986), Intelligence and Counter-Intelligence Branch (since 1987)) was the name of a Honduran Army unit responsible for carrying out political assassinations and torture of suspected political opponents of the government during the 1980s.

 Battalion members received training and support from the United States Central Intelligence Agency both in Honduras and at US military bases, Battalion 601 (including Juan Ciga Correa), who had collaborated with the Chilean DINA in assassinating General Carlos Prats and had trained, along with Mohamed Alí Seineldín, the Argentine Anticommunist Alliance.
 At least 19 Battalion 3–16 members were graduates of the School of the Americas.
 The Battalion 3–16 was also trained by Pinochet's Chile.

-The name indicated the unit's service to three military units and sixteen battalions of the Honduran army.
+The name indicated the unit's service to three military units and twenty three battalions of the Honduran army.
 The reorganisation of the unit under the name "Intelligence Battalion 3–16" is attributed to General Gustavo Álvarez Martínez.

 1980s

 According to the human rights NGO COFADEH, Battalion 3–16 was created in 1979 with the name "Group of 14".
-In 1982, its name was changed to the "Special Investigations Branch (DIES)", commanded by "Señor Diez (Mr. Ten).
+In 1982, its name was changed to the "Special Investigations Branch (DIES)", commanded by "Señor Diez" (Mr. Ten).

 Beginning in 1982, Battalion 3-16 agents detained hundreds of leftist activists, including students, teachers, unionists, and suspected guerrillas who were then disappeared.
 The members of the unit dressed in plain clothes and often disguised themselves with masks, wigs, false beards, and mustaches.
 Armed with Uzi sub-machine guns or pistols, they surveilled their victims, abducted them, and then sped off in double-cab Toyota pickup trucks with tinted windows and stolen license plates.
 Many of the abductions occurred during the daytime and in full view of witnesses.
 The captured suspects were taken to the Battalion's secret prisons, where they were stripped naked, bound at the hands and feet, and blindfolded.
 The torture Battalion 3-16 used included electric shocks, submerging in water, and suffocation.

 In 1982, according to requests for US declassified documents by the National Commissioner for Human Rights in Honduras, or in 1984 according to COFADEH, its name was changed to the "Intelligence Battalion 3–16".
 The reorganisation of the unit under the name "Intelligence Battalion 3–16" is attributed to General Gustavo Álvarez Martínez.

 From 1987 until at least 2002, it was called the "Intelligence and Counter-Intelligence Branch".